 To respond intelligently, however, we must learn how to manage the alarm.
 When frightened, our brains work much less efficiently.
 Rational thought shuts down.
 Decisions reduced to fight, flight or freeze.
 This phenomenon is even more dangerous in the context of a panicked crowd.

 Science has shown that deep breathing calms the mind measurably.
 When facing danger we must make this a discipline.
 Take a deep breath.
 Reset.
 Bring the world back into focus.

 Now that we’re calm, we can think about our situation rationally.
 What can we do?
 What steps could we take right now that would improve the outcome, not just for ourselves, but for our children and the generations beyond?

 If you’re hearing this message, there is still time.
 If it resonates we have a chance.

-Any system built on the current socio-economic paradigm, will always express the same symptoms in one form or another.
+Any system built on the current socio-economic paradigm will always express the same symptoms in one form or another.
 We must learn from the lessons of history.
-Take the best of the old and the new, a Paradigm for the Next Generation.
+Integrate the best of the old and the new, a Paradigm for the Next Generation.

 A positive application of human instinct is possible, but will require a new train of thought; a paradigm shift that applies the scientific method to socio-economic structure, accounting for the influence of culture and biochemistry.